Niobrara River Memorial Day Weekend (FULL)

-This will be an ACA-sanctioned outing/event which requires EITHER ACA membership OR a $10/person insurance fee (a/k/a ACA Event Membership).
 This is an easy, kids-friendly class 1 river, with our campground in the middle of the run.
 Each day will be about 12 miles and about 4 hours.
 Canoes, kayaks and inflatables are OK.
 Please indicate what type boat and number of folks in the boat when you register.
 A mixture of boat types means we will have to very intentional and careful to stay together.
+We will be dividing ourselves into two or perhaps three paddling groups for safety.
+As of March 13, we have 24 boats registered and the trip is FULL.

 This beautiful stretch is one of America’s premier scenic heritage waterways; we’ll see many waterfalls, beautiful hardwood forests, and birds!
 And the resident buffalo herd at the Fort Niobrara National Wildlife Refuge (https://www.fws.gov/refuge/fort_niobrara/ ) often has calves this time of year.
 We float the river on Saturday and Sunday.
 Most will car camp at Smith Falls State Park, Friday – Sunday nights; return to the Front Range after breakfast on Monday (about a 6-7 hour drive back to Denver) or continue to see the sights of Nebraska or head up to South Dakota.
 Some folks may continue camping at Merritt Reservoir before heading home.
 Keep an eye on the calendar for details.